shah-zobair/tomcat/README.md

-# tomcat Built for OpenShift
+# RHEL-Tomcat-OpenJdk Image for OpenShift

-tomcat base image with sample war from spring boot
+tomcat base image with sample war application.
+War was built from spring boot

 Base Image from